ptizei/ptizei.github.io/_posts/2020-8-25-ImageClassFastAI.md

 ![Bear dataset training]({{ site.baseurl }}/images/BearTrain.png)

 The table above tells me that from the first stage of training, the model was already getting 100% accuracy (0.0 error rate) on the 20% of the data set aside for validation.
 After 4 more epochs (rounds) of fine tuning the model, it actually got a little bit worse, but it was still an error rate of just over 1% which is great.
 The problem with having a near-perfect model straight from the beginning is that it doesn't leave much room for improvement, which is when you actually get to learn something new!

-And looking at a random sample of the images in the dataset (below), there's some pretty obvious differences between teddy bears and the others, but even black and grizzly bears differ enough in fur colour that it's super easy for us lowly humans to pick them out immediately.
+Looking at a random sample of the images in the dataset (below), there's some pretty obvious differences between teddy bears and the others, but even black and grizzly bears differ enough in fur colour that it's super easy for us lowly humans to pick them out immediately.

 ![Bears]({{ site.baseurl }}/images/Bears.png)

 ## My own dataset

-Jeremy promises right at the beginning that it should be easy to get near state-of-the-art performance pretty easily with transfer learning in fastai and I know that the best models can now achieve superhuman performance, so I decided to make a dataset that **I** couldn't classify reliably as a more fun challenge!
+Jeremy promises right at the beginning that it should be easy to get near state-of-the-art performance pretty easily with transfer learning in fastai and I know that the best models can now achieve superhuman performance, so I decided to make a dataset that ***I*** couldn't classify reliably as a more fun challenge!
 While racking my brain for classes of images that would be easy to download by searching and were also hard to tell apart, I remembered some twitter memes about Hollywood actors named Chris that all look alike, but I couldn't remember all their last names... so I turned to google's ML models for help with the query "actors named chris that look similar".

 That gave me one of those suggested result boxes with the title "Who are the 5 chrises": Evans, Hemsworth, Pratt, Pine, and Rock.
 I don't quite agree that Chris Rock looks very similar to the other ones there, but I guess that must be a case of text processing models like OpenAI's famous GPT-3 outputting wrong results that look just fine at a first glance!
 I decided to keep Rock in as a sort of internal control that I would be able to recognise, along with Pratt who I think I can regognise better from seeing him a lot in *Parks and Recreation* and *Guardians of the Galaxy*.